Krishnendu409/pwn.college-krishnendu/Pondering PATH.md

 ### My solve

-Used `which` to find the absolute path of `win`, extracted its directory with `dirname`, then read the `flag` file located there.
+Used `which` to find the absolute path of `win`, extracted its directory with `dirname`, then read the `flag` file located in that directory.

 ### What I learned

-`which` and `dirname` help locate related files.
-Many challenges hide flags near helper binaries.
+`which` and `dirname` are useful to locate helper binaries and nearby resources.
+Flags are often colocated with helper scripts.

 ---

 # adding-commands

-type: create a custom executable and add it to PATH to override behavior
+type: add a custom command to a directory and point PATH at it

 ## My solve